 Suspense - when Maria first walked into Albie's bedroom she saw something that took her breath away (Ch.
 9, ePg.
-87) but then the suspense is lengthed because the action is interrupted with a memory of Maria's daughter.
-When Maria read the note on the back of the painting, we didn't get to know what it said for several pages.
+87) but then the suspense is lengthened because the action is interrupted with a memory of Maria's daughter.
+When Maria read the note on the back of the painting, the reader doesn't get to know what it said for several pages.
 (Ch.
 35, ePg.
 317)

 Morality - Amrit censors herself when she is about to compare a dessert to sex.
 (Ch.
 1, LP Pg.
 14) Ex-husband had an affair with his secretary. (loc.
 2285)

 Traditional - reference to college students drinking in a pub (Ch.
 14, ePg.
 130)